 Recommended preventive maintenance includes:

-- Regular seawater pump inspection
+- Regular raw water pump inspection

-- Heat exchanger cleaning
+- Heat exchanger cleaning and inspection

 - Aftercooler servicing

-- Cooling system flushing
+- Cooling system flushing when appropriate

 - Ventura Harbor